dao-xyz/peerbit/docs/modules/deploy/server/automatic.md

 # Spawn nodes with the CLI

-The CLI offers the capability to directly spawn nodes within server centers, presently limited to AWS, using a set of commands.
+The CLI offers the capability to directly spawn nodes within server centers, presently limited to AWS and Hetzner Cloud, using a set of commands.

 ## AWS